Enter-tainer/typst-preview/README.md

 This repository will no longer be updated in future.
 All development will move to tinymist.
 Thank you for your support and understanding!

+- We still maintain the typst-preview extension for a while (until we allow run lsp with only typst-preview feature)
+   - The lazy people can continue using their setting, as all old things are still working.
+   - This respect people who love minimal env, like a treesitter plugin plus preview.
+- Tinymist will ensure compatibility to typst-preview as much as possible.
+   - for vscode users: uninstall the preview extension and install the tinymist extension.
+   - for standalone cli users: `typst-preview -> tinymist preview`

 If you have any questions, please open an issue in the new repository.

 # Typst Preview VSCode